Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Result Stability over Multiple Prompts

 In this experiment, we lower the focus on the source by removing mentions of the source in the \textit{instruction} and in unattributed table headers.
 The new \textit{instruction} is: \textit{"The following are multiple choice questions.
 Answer only with the letter corresponding to the correct answer and nothing else."} Within tables, the statement \textit{No source available} is omitted and now identical to the table format in $C$.
 Naturally, we keep the sources for attributed tables.

-We note that excluding the phrase \textit{No source available} makes the input of non-attributed tables ambiguous: Information without an extant source cannot be distinguished from a table that does have a source which is simply not presented.
+We note that excluding the phrase \textit{No source available} makes the input of non-attributed tables ambiguous: Information without an extant source cannot be distinguished from a table that does have a source that is simply not presented.
 Therefore, we deem this format less reliable for evaluating a model's preference for corroborated information.

 Source preferences in this scenario are shown in Figure \ref{fig:attrib_snm} and \ref{fig:matchups_snm}.
 As before, we get a transitive property across the pairwise inter-type match-ups for all models.
 Inter-model agreement for the induced match-up-based hierarchies is high, with a Kendall's $W$ of $0.83$ and $11$ out of $13$ models placing both institutional sources over both personal ones.
-Using the attribution-based method, analogous to our findings with prompt-based mitigation (Section \ref{sec:repetition-bias}), removing every mention of source information in the instruction and from unattributed tables lessens the absolute effect of source preference across models.
+Using the attribution-based method, removing every mention of source information in the instruction and from unattributed tables lessens the absolute effect of source preference across models.
 We still get a high inter-model Kendall's $W$ of $0.66$ and $9$ of $13$ models preferring institutional sources. $10$ out of $13$ models produce the same ranking with both methods.
 The average Kendall's $\tau$ when comparing the hierarchies created by the two methods is $0.87$.

 Comparing these results to our main results of Section~\ref{sec:inter-type-source-preferences}, we find that $8$ out of $13$ models produce the same match-up-based rankings with an average Kendall's $\tau$ of $0.87$ and only $4$ out of $13$ models produce the same attribution-based rankings with an average Kendall's $\tau$ of $0.72$.
 Once again, the source credibility hierarchy induced by the single transferable vote algorithm is identical across methods and matches the one in Section~\ref{sec:inter-type-source-preferences}.